spences10/scottspence.com/posts/2021/02/01/logitech-g915/index.md

 The Logitech G915 Ten Keyless (TKL) has been a bit difficult to get hold of recently.
-If the feel of the keys on the G815 are anything to go by then this keyboard was on my wishlist.
+If the feel of the keys on the G815 are anything to go by then this keyboard was on my wish list.

 I did get one and have been using it for the last week or so now, I actually purchased it mid January but didn't use it until the last